‘Covid restrictions prevented us from sharing the birth of our first child’

 "I will have my hands held by a total stranger in a nail salon but my partner couldn’t hold them while I was in labour."

-The naive expectation that Conor would be there to take our picture.
+The naive expectation being that Conor would be there to take our picture.

-Instead the sweaty post-birth photograph of me and my baby is a selfie taken four minutes after I gave birth.
+Instead, the sweaty post-birth photograph of me and my baby is a selfie taken four minutes after I gave birth.
 A selfie because in that moment we had no one else to take the first photograph of us together.
-This week that sweaty selfie that no one was supposed to see has been widely shared across social media and news platforms.
+In August 2021, that sweaty selfie that no one was supposed to see was widely shared across social media and news platforms.
 Along with many other Irish women, I decided to share my picture and experience on Instagram as part of AIMS Ireland’s 24 hour protest to end Covid maternity restrictions once and for all.